-Online learning has grown considerably in recent years, as more people take the opportunity to learn new skills without attending a college or university.
-In fact, since the pandemic forced many institutions to close their doors temporarily, online learning has boomed.
+Distance learning has grown considerably in recent years, as more people take the opportunity to learn new skills without attending a college or university.
+Since the pandemic forced many institutions to close their doors temporarily, online learning has boomed.

-The beauty of online courses is they can be taken entirely in your own space, and at your own pace, so you can be earning a degree while working a 9 to 5 job.
+The beauty of online courses is they can take them entirely in your own space and at your own pace, so you can be earning a degree while working a 9 to 5 job.
 Or you can choose a blend of online and classroom study to enjoy on-campus benefits as well.

 Pros and cons of distance education

 So what are the advantages of studying online?

 - Flexibility – you can set your schedule and study from anywhere, at any time, and your own pace.
 You can also learn and earn at the same time and pay your way through college.

 - Accessibility – you can choose to study at any educational institution globally because there are no geographical boundaries on the Internet.

 - Affordability – studying online saves on costs like fuel, parking, and books.
 Many online courses also have lower tuition fees and can be completed at your own pace, meaning lower education costs if you graduate early.

 - Questionable quality – online ‘diploma mills’ have given distance education a bad rep in the past, and employers do not recognize some online qualifications.

 - Self-directed learning – this type of learning only works if you have a lot of self-discipline and internal motivation and can work without the need for supervision.